Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 Configuring and build the QGIS source can be done by passing build commands directly in Docker exec command or via an interactive bash shell.

-For the latter option, launch the Docker container with an interactive bash shell to begin development.
+For the latter option, in order launch the Docker container with an interactive bash shell to begin development.
-This will provide you with a command-line interface inside the container to manage the build process.
+Use the below command, this will provide you with a command-line interface inside the container to manage the build process.

 Command to start interactive bash shell